 How to apply

-- The next application cycle is now open for Michaelmas term 2017.
-The application deadline is Wednesday 4 October 2017.
+- The next application cycle is now open for Trinity term 2018.
+The application deadline is 12 noon on Friday 25 May 2018.
 Please complete the attached application form.

-- Applications will be considered by the AAD Learning and Development Panel, and all applicants will be informed of the outcome by the end of October.
+- Applications will be considered by the AAD Learning and Development Panel, and all applicants will be informed of the outcome in early to mid June 2018.